Maxelweb/ServerRemoteConsoleSAMP/README.md

 ## Configuration File

 The configuration file is very simple to change.
-Just reed the following descriptions to understand what does each flag.
+Just read this chapter to understand the function of each line.

 There are 4 main flags where ```enabled = 1``` and ```disabled = 1```.

-- **ShowRCON** is a flag used to show the RCON password of the sa-mp server.
+- **ShowRCON** is a flag used to show the RCON password of the sa-mp server in the information area.

 - **EnableRCON** activates the following features:
 	- Kick / Ban players